njons/Founders-and-Coders-cohort14/Learning/README.md

 ### :rocket: Team project: FACr - find alumni from previous cohorts
 The project brief asked for:
+* A website built with Express.js and Handlebars.js
 * We built [FACr]() an online resource to find FAC alumni form previous cohorts
 * A [GitHub repo](https://github.com/fac-14/SEMN) ready for code review